Mad-iii/JobTracker/README.md

 ## Author

-Built by [Your Name] as part of the Tynovate Internship Program 2026.
+Built by Mahd Sadiq as part of the Tynovate Internship Program 2026.